Should I cover my outdoor A/C or Heat Pump unit?

 In the summer, the system operates conversely, pulling heat from inside your home to the outdoors, effectively cooling your space.

-There are three basic types of heat pump systems, central, ductless, and water or ground source.
+There are three basic types of heat pump systems: central, ductless, and water or ground source.

-What’s zoning & why is it important?
+What is zoning & why is it important?

 Zones are independently conditioned predetermined areas within your home.
 The benefit of having a zoned system is the ability to select what portions of your home are cooled or heated whenever you see fit.

-Zoning puts utility savings in your control by allowing you to choose which rooms are conditioned and to what temperature thereby reducing wasted energy.
+Zoning puts utility savings in your control by allowing you to choose which rooms are conditioned and to what temperature, thereby reducing wasted energy.

 How is my Central A/C system sized?

-Improper system sizing is a very common cause of consumer unhappiness with their AC system.
+Improper system sizing is a common cause of consumer unhappiness with their AC system.
 A factory-trained technician from our team will always perform a room-by-room heat loss/gain calculation to acquire an accurate air conditioning load and will size your system based on this data.

-A Warning Before You Start Sizing Your Air Conditioner: Buying an A/C that’s too large is a Big Mistake!
-Installing an air conditioner too large for a space, a ‘short cycle’ occurs.
-This is when the air compressor doesn’t run long enough to dehumidify the area you’re trying to climate control.
-A short cycling A/C system isn’t the only concern; in most cases, the system will cycle on and off more often, which translates to an increase in operating costs and an overall reduction in the system’s life.
+A Warning Before You Start Sizing Your Air Conditioner: Buying an A/C that\’s too large is a Big Mistake!
+Installing an air conditioner too large for a space, a \’short cycle\’ occurs.
+This is when the air compressor doesn’t run long enough to dehumidify the area you\’re trying to climate control.
+A short cycling A/C system isn’t the only concern; in most cases, the system will cycle on and off more often, which translates to an increase in operating costs and an overall reduction in the system\’s life.

 Proper air conditioner sizing is critical to optimize performance.